mayankmahajan24/QL/docs/LanguageReference.md

 ## 4.0 Expressions

 Expressions in QL can be one of the following types.
-A statment in our language can be composed of just an expression but it's much more useful to use them in other statements like if-else constructs, loops and assign statements.
+A statement in our language can be composed of just an expression but it's much more useful to use them in other statements like if-else constructs, loops, and assign statements.

 ### 4.1 Data Type Literal
 Expressions can be just a literal, as defined for our language in Section 2.4 above.
 This allows us to directly input a value where needed.